 [Adopted 2-8-1982 as Ord.
 No. 82-8]

-§S 33-1.
+§ 33-1.
 Offices to be filled by one person; bond.l

-Under the authority granted by the Borough Code, 53 P.S. §S 46104, it is hereby determined that the offices of Secretary and Treasurer of the Borough of South Greensburg may be held by the same person; provided, however, that before entering upon the duties of Secretary and freasurer, said person shall give a bond conditioned for the faithful performance of his duties in an amount as determined by Council for the Borough of South Greensburg, Westmoreland County, Pennsylvania.
+Under the authority granted by the Borough Code, 53 P.S. § 46104, it is hereby determined that the offices of Secretary and Treasurer of the Borough of South Greensburg may be held by the same person; provided, however, that before entering upon the duties of Secretary and treasurer, said person shall give a bond conditioned for the faithful performance of his duties in an amount as determined by Council for the Borough of South Greensburg, Westmoreland County, Pennsylvania.
 Compensation for each of said offices shall be in an amount and upon such terms as determined by Council for the Borough of South Greensburg.